 What's faster, flying or hiking?

 It all depends on the weather.
 In 2015, incredible flying conditions meant top pilots could fly 80% of the distance and a new record time was set as well as a record number of athletes making Monaco.
-But when there's bad weather, that means hiking and running.
+But when there's bad weather like in 2017, that means hiking and running.
 You can still do well on foot though.
 In 2011 the Romanian running legend Toma Coconea managed to come 2nd, despite hiking over 50% of the way.

 Do most athletes reach the goal?